Blue Pills for Men: What to Know About Viagra (Sildenafil)

 The little blue pill is an erectile dysfunction (ED) treatment, used by millions of men around the world.
 It is clinically proven to work, with at least two-thirds of men reporting improved erections after taking it.
 In this guide, we’ll explain everything you should know about blue Viagra pills, to help you make the right decision.

-Viagra is the brand name for one of the most common and popular treatments for ED.
+Viagra is the brand name for the drug that contains sildenafil which is one of the most popular treatments for ED.
 It is often nicknamed “the blue pill” or “the little blue pill”, due to its appearance.
+When sexually aroused, Viagra makes it easier to get and maintain an erection firm enough for sexual activity by improving blood flow to the penis.

-The blue pill can be a safe and effective treatment for many men, if it has been obtained from a reputable source, and prescribed by a qualified clinician.
+Viagra can be a safe and effective treatment for many men, if it has been obtained from a reputable source, and prescribed by a qualified clinician.
 Interestingly, the active ingredient in Viagra was originally developed as a treatment for angina.
 During testing, Pfizer found the medication to be a more effective treatment for erectile dysfunction than angina.
 Pfizer brought Viagra to market as an ED treatment in 1998.

 Often, men do not seek treatment for erectile dysfunction due to embarrassment, or the feeling that it is a natural part of ageing.
-However, the blue pill is a proven treatment that you may wish to consider if you experience ED.
+However, Viagra is a proven treatment that you may wish to consider if you experience ED.
+The active ingredient is called sildenafil, which is also available as a generic non-branded version alongside the branded version, Viagra.

-The blue pill works by increasing blood flow to your penis when you are sexually stimulated, helping to achieve and maintain an erection.
+Viagra works by increasing blood flow to your penis when you are sexually stimulated, helping to achieve and maintain an erection.

 To understand this more, let’s consider how an erection occurs and what causes erectile dysfunction.
 When sexually aroused, your nerves send messages to your brain to release a chemical called cGMP into your penis.
 This chemical causes smooth muscle in your penis to relax allowing blood to enter and cause an erection.